 Sara Kharsa MD

-Sara attended university in Syria to become a medical doctor, continuing her studies in Egypt before arriving in Canada.
+Sara attended university in Syria to become a medical doctor, then continued her studies and graduated from Egypt before arriving to Canada in 2016.

 Please feel free to contact us, we are here to help.
 We maintain offices in Victoria and in Duncan.